thiblahute/meson-website/howtox.md

     project('myproj', 'c', 'cpp',
             default_options : ['c_std=c11', 'cpp_std=c++11'])

+# Enable threads

+Lots of people seem to do this manually with `find_library('phtread')` or something similar.
+Do not do that.
+It is not portable.
+Instead do this.

+    thread_dep = dependency('threads')
+    executable(..., dependencies : thread_dep)

 # Set extra compiler and linker flags from the outside (when e.g. building distro packages)

 The behaviour is the same as with other build systems, with environment variables during first invocation.